 Only this type of bank may carry out “banking business” related activities as prescribed under the Banking Ordinance.
 These activities can be accepting deposits, providing retail customers current, checking, savings, or other similar accounts, granting loans, paying or collecting cheques drawn paid in by customers, etc. Licensed banks are allowed to accept any deposits regardless of size and maturity.

 The minimum capital requirement (including paid-up share capital and balance of share premium account) for licensed banks is HK$300 million, which is much higher than that for the other two types of banks.
-It should be also noted that only licensed banks in Hong Kong must observe the minimum-size criteria which are required to hold HK$3 billion public deposits and have the total assets of at least HK$4 billion.
+It should be also noted that only licensed banks in Hong Kong must observe the minimum-size criteria which are required to hold HK$3 billion public deposits and have total assets of at least HK$4 billion.

 Currently, Hong Kong has 31 domestically licensed banks and 132 licensed banks incorporated outside Hong Kong.
-Licensed banks in Hong Kong protect their depositors through the Deposit Protection Scheme with the allowable maximum protection up to HK$500,000 per depositor.
+Licensed banks in Hong Kong protect their depositors through the Deposit Protection Scheme with the allowable maximum protection of up to HK$500,000 per depositor.

 Restricted license banks are actually merchant banks and investment banks.
 This type of bank is not allowed to carry out a range of banking business like the above-mentioned fully licensed banks.
 As its name denoted, there is a restriction for restricted banks.
 In terms of deposits, the bank only accepts deposits of no less than HK$500,000.